laminas/laminas-cli/docs/book/command-params.md

 [validators](https://symfony.com/doc/current/components/console/helpers/questionhelper.html#validating-the-answer),
 or [autocompletion](https://symfony.com/doc/current/components/console/helpers/questionhelper.html#autocompletion).

+Additionally, when the option mode includes `InputOption::VALUE_IS_ARRAY`, the application will prompt for multiple values using the same question and default value (if a default is available) until the user presses `Return` without entering anything.

 You can compose this trait in your own input param implementations, and call it from your `getQuestion()` method if that question format will work for you.